sam1016yu/DB-Exp-Sensitivity/H2/README.md

 cd benchbase-x-SNAPSHOT/config
 mkdir h2
 ```
-Then, copy sample_tpcc_config.xml into this h2 folder
+* Then, copy sample_tpcc_config.xml into this h2 folder.
+Change specific items to your setting.